SAP-samples/btp-msteams-extend-workflow/tutorial/Step1-Configure-SAP-BTP/README.md

-## Configure SAP Business Technology Platform
-To get started with end-to-end implementation, we will need to perform the below configurations and deployments in different systems.

 ## Setup the SAP BTP Subaccount and Initial configurations

+## SAP BTP Initial configurations

+You can use both trial and enterprise account in SAP BTP.
+To set up a trial account, see the Get a Free Account on SAP BTP Trial tutorial (https://developers.sap.com/tutorials/hcp-create-trial-account.html)

 Based on your SAP BTP Subscription, you can get started with the setup and configuration.
 In case you want to use new trial accounts, please refer to the this tutorial
 Tutorial to create a new trial account ( https://developers.sap.com/tutorials/hcp-create-trial-account.html )

-Note: You should be a Global Account Administrator to perform the below steps.
+You need to have assigned the Global Account Administrator role collection to your user.
-You can use an existing subaccount / can create a new subaccount.
+Note : You can use an existing subaccount / can create a new subaccount.

-If you are new to SAP BTP, follow this tutorial to setup SAP BTP and assign entitlements https://developers.sap.com/group.scp-1-get-ready.html
+If you are new to SAP BTP, follow this tutorial to get started with SAP BTP, create subaccounts and assign entitlements. https://developers.sap.com/group.scp-1-get-ready.html

-1. Log in to BTP Cockpit as Global Account Administrator to create a subaccount
+1. Log in to SAP BTP cockpit, navigate to your global account and create a subaccount.
-2. Assign the following entitlements
+2. Assign the following entitlements.

 Service | Plan | Usage Scenario |
 --- | --- | --- |